mviereck/runx/README.md

 Example to get a Wayland environment:
  - Install Wayland compositor:   sudo apt install weston
  - Run Weston with:              XDG_RUNTIME_DIR=/tmp  runx -- weston

+Providing an X server in background all the time:
+ - Create an entry in ~/.bashrc: source /usr/local/bin/runx
+ - In future terminal session you can directly run GUI commands.
+   E.g. just type:  'pcmanfm'  instead of 'runx -- pcmanfm'.
  ```